Poor weather in China curbs SABMiller profit

 LONDON Brewing giant SABMiller SAB.L reported weaker-than-expected profit and a dip in margins for the first half of its fiscal year, citing poor weather in China and intensified competition among retailers in Australia.

-The world's second-biggest beer maker, with brands such as Miller Lite and Peroni, said earnings before interest, tax and amortisation (EBITA) were $3.28 billion in the six months to the end of September.
+The world's second-biggest beer maker, with brands such as Miller Lite and Peroni, said earnings before interest, tax, depreciation and amortisation (EBITDA) were $3.28 billion in the six months to the end of September.

 That was almost flat compared with the same period a year earlier and below the average forecast of $3.38 billion in a company-supplied consensus of 17 analysts.

-Excluding the impact from the depreciation of currencies in Latin America and South Africa versus the dollar, SABMiller said EBITA rose 3 percent.
+Excluding the impact from the depreciation of currencies in Latin America and South Africa versus the dollar, SABMiller said EBITDA rose 3 percent.

 The company's performance and strategy is the subject of great investor interest after an approach to buy Dutch rival Heineken (HEIN.AS) was rebuffed in September, breathing new life into speculation SAB is a target for the world's biggest brewer Anheuser Busch InBev (ABI.BR).